kulo/head-north/README.md

 _Head North_ provides bird's eye view onto what's going on in your product development organisation, where you're putting your strategic focus and what is the progress you're making.

-_Head North_ is inspired by and a complete rewrite of a similar tool that was originally envisioned and developed within [Emarsys](https://github.com/emartech/).
+_Head North_ is inspired by a similar tool, called _Omega_, that was originally envisioned and developed as internal tool at [Emarsys](https://github.com/emartech/).

 ## 🎯 Core Concepts